Annual High Holy Day Food Drive

 Contact: Brian Aronson

 The Social Action Network coordinates a blood drive for LifeSource to help those Chicagoans in need of blood and blood products.
 Committee members and donors are always needed.

 G'milut Chasadim Programs for Young Families

 Getting our children involved in Tikkun Olam (repairing the world) and G'milut Chasadim (acts of kindness) at a young age is a primary goal of our programming.
 Making connections and growing friendships with other young families is another.
-Join us once or on an ongoing basis as we bake cookies for Project Nourish, collect food for the Ark, create craft bags for children in the hospital and much more.
+Join us once or on an ongoing basis for multi-generational programming as we bake cookies for Project Nourish, collect food for the Ark, participate in a “food stamp shopping challenge,” create “charity chests” for the home, fill activity bags for local children’s hospitals, and much more.

 Sisterhood Social Action